greendog99/3D-Printing/Filaments.md

 TBD
 ---

 Anycubic PETG - Having a lot of difficulty printing with it.

-Overture - New spool, still evaluating.
+Lots of stringing, smearing, and globbing.